AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/003-dinner-with-family.md

 I stepped inside the dim restaurante and I was greeted with a gust of cold air that sent shivers down my spine.
 Alex had left.
 He'd been ignoring me.
 Was Ant right?

 When I got back to the table Rider and Laker were watching me carefully.
 "He's dead?"
+Rider asked.

+I blinked at him.
+"Uh.
+No.  He's in Vegas."

+Both of my brothers mouthed "oh".
+But didn't say anything.
+Rider being the bolder of the two took my phone and started flipping through things.
+"You are going to Vegas right?"
+He looked at me as he started planning.
+"I'll book the flight and get you going.
+You enjoy dinner."
+He said as he took my phone and went down the hall.
+I imagine h
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjkzOTQyNTgsMTU4MDk2NDYyMiwtNT
-c2MTczNjAwLDE4ODc0MTk5ODUsOTEwOTgzMjc3XX0=
+eyJoaXN0b3J5IjpbMTczMzQ5Njc4MywtMTI2OTM5NDI1OCwxNT
+gwOTY0NjIyLC01NzYxNzM2MDAsMTg4NzQxOTk4NSw5MTA5ODMy
+NzddfQ==
 -->